cloud-skills/2025-selection/README.md

 - Small Challenge test project is used instead of System Operation.
 - You will be given 2.5 hours for the test project.
 - For the question3 - Secure the objects, you have to set the description of the CloudFront distribution as "dragons-very-security-website"
+- For the question3 - You must upload index8123.html file having "Dragons are awesome!" content.
+When you access to https://<CF>/index8123.html, it shoud show "Dragons are awesome!".
 - For the question4 - Shout the password, you have to set the description of the CloudFront distribution as "unicorn-company"
 - For the MLOps - Create only one Notebook file and instance.
 - For the MLOps - If any part of your code loads data from S3, the Notebook file must also include logic that retrieves the same data through the Feature Store.